timchown/address-accountability/draft-chown-address-accountability.md

 # Acknowledgments
 {:numbered="no"}

-The author would like to thank the following people for comments on this text: Mark Smith and James Woodyatt.
+The author would like to thank the following people for comments on and suggestions for this text:
+Dale Carder, Lorenzo Colitti, Mark Smith, and James Woodyatt.

 --- back